jsom1/jsom1.github.io/_walkthroughs/WifineticTwo.md

 **Techniques:** Pixie Dust\\
 **Keywords:** OpenPLC, SQLite, Wifi

-**TL;DR**: The machine runs a proxy server that redirects to a OpenPLC login page.
+**TL;DR**: The machine runs a proxy server that redirects to an OpenPLC login page.
 We can log in with the default OpenPLC credentials, *openplc / openplc*.
-Once authenticated, we can use an exploit (<a href="https://github.com/thewhiteh4t/cve-2021-31630" target="_blank">CVE-2021-31630</a>) which uploads a C-based reverse shell payload on the server, which gives us access as root.
+Once authenticated, we can use an exploit (<a href="https://github.com/thewhiteh4t/cve-2021-31630" target="_blank">CVE-2021-31630</a>) which uploads a C-based reverse shell payload on the server, granting us access as root.
 However, the */root* directory only contains the user flag.\\
 Checking the network interfaces (*ifconfig*) reveals a wifi interface (*wlan0*).
-Its enumeration shows the wifi network's name (SSID, "plcrouter"), and also that WPS (Wifi Protected Setup) is enabled.
+Its enumeration shows the wifi network's name (SSID, "*plcrouter*"), and also that WPS (Wifi Protected Setup) is enabled.
-Despite the name "WPS", it is a dangerous parameters that make wifi vulnerable to the **Pixie Dust** attack.\\
+Despite the name "WPS", it is a dangerous parameter that makes wifi vulnerable to the **Pixie Dust** attack.\\
 This attack allows us to retrieve the PSK (Pre-Shared Key) required to connect to the network.
-There is an existing python <a href="https://github.com/kimocoder/OneShot" target="_blank">exploit</a> that does just that.
+There is an existing python <a href="https://github.com/kimocoder/OneShot" target="_blank">exploit</a> which does just that.
 With the PSK in our possession, we can create a configuration file and connect to the network with *wpa_supplicant* (a daemon process that manages wireless connections on Linux).
-Once connected to the wifi network, we can SSH into the router which has the default address 192.168.1.1.\\
-This is where we find the root flag.
+Once connected to the wifi network, we can SSH into the router which has the default address *192.168.1.1*., and this is where we find the root flag.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}